 Matt Hinckley is Chef/Owner of Hinckley’s Fancy Meats in Orlando, Florida .
-The Chef’s Connection’s Kelly Torres recently caught up with Matt, and we had a few questions to ask.
+The Chef’s Connection’s Kelly Torres recently caught up with Matt, and she had a few questions to ask.

 The Chefs Connection: What was your first job in food?